 Creating an inviting and functional dining room is all about finding the right balance between style and practicality, with lighting playing a key role in setting the perfect atmosphere.
 We’ve broken down some tips to help you light up your dining room just right.

-Make sure all your light fixtures have dimmable switches.
-It is key for setting the perfect mood, whether you're hosting lively social gatherings that need bright lights or planning cosy, intimate dinner parties that call for a softer, more ambient glow.
+Yes, always.
+The mood required for lively social gatherings will be different from cosy, intimate dinner parties that call for a softer, more ambient glow.
 Dimmable dining room lights give you full control over the atmosphere.

 When choosing bulbs for your dining room, aim for ones that emit a warm light at a colour temperature of 2700 kelvins.
 This warm white glow is ideal for creating a welcoming and intimate dining atmosphere.